 Soak the cedar plank in water for at least 1 hour.

 Finely grate enough zest from the oranges and the limes to make 1½ teaspoons of each; set aside.
-Squeeze 1 cup juice from the oranges and ⅓ cup juice from the limes.
-In a small saucepan over medium-high heat, combine the orange juice, lime juice, lemon juice, and honey and bring to a boil.
-Continue to boil until the liquid is reduced to ¾ cup, 10 to 14 minutes.
+Squeeze 240 millilitres of juice from the oranges and 80 millilitres of juice from the limes.
+In a small saucepan over medium–high heat on the stove, combine the orange juice, lime juice, lemon juice and honey and bring to a boil.
+Continue to boil until the liquid is reduced to 180 millilitres, 10 to 14 minutes.
 Remove from the heat.
-Stir in the butter, the orange zest, lime zest, and 1-½ teaspoons of the coriander.
-Let the glaze cool slightly.
-Stir in the cilantro.
+Stir in the butter, the orange zest, lime zest and coriander.
+Let the glaze cool completely.
+Stir in the chopped fresh cilantro.

-Place the salmon fillet on a large baking sheet.
+Place the salmon fillet on a large baking tray.
 Cut the fillet into six individual portions, cutting right down to the skin but not through it.

-In a small bowl combine 1 tablespoon of the remaining coriander, the salt, cumin, and pepper.
-Pour ½ cup of the citrus glaze slowly and evenly over the top of the salmon, reserving the remaining glaze for serving.
+In a small bowl combine the ground coriander, salt, cumin and pepper.
+Pour 120 millilitres of the citrus glaze slowly and evenly over the top of the salmon, reserving the remaining glaze for serving.
 Spread the glaze evenly over the salmon, brushing some glaze between the individual portions.
-Season the salmon evenly with the spice mixture.
+Season the salmon evenly with the coriander–cumin mixture.
 Allow the salmon to marinate at a cool room temperature for 45 minutes, basting occasionally with any glaze that runs onto the baking sheet.

-Meanwhile, make the salad: In a small bowl whisk the oil, orange juice, vinegar, salt, pepper, and the remaining 1-½ teaspoons coriander until well blended and emulsified.
-Stir in the cilantro and reserve at room temperature.
-In a large bowl combine the frisée, onion, dates, and tangerines.
-Refrigerate, covered, until ready to serve.
+Meanwhile, make the salad: In a small bowl whisk the oil, orange juice, vinegar, ground coriander, salt and pepper until well blended and emulsified.
+Stir in the chopped cilantro and reserve the dressing at room temperature.
+In a large bowl combine the frisée, onion, dates and tangerines.
+Then cover and refrigerate until ready to serve.